 - Seared Salmon & Garlic-Scallion Rice

 All of our meals we have tried have been delicious – with the ultimate compliment from Mark, “I didn’t know these were diet meals.”
 There is no skimping on the quality of ingredients or portion size.
 There are noticeably more vegetables, but there is also rice, pasta, sauces and oils.

 The meals we’ve had have ranged from about 380 to 640 calories cooked, reasonable for a weeknight meal.
 It makes it much easier and guilt-free to enjoy a glass of wine with dinner.
 Of all the “low-calorie” meal offerings we have tried, Blue Apron definitely wins in terms of taste.

-The other two companies we’ve used lately, Sun Basket and Martha & Marley Spoon, offer all the choices every week, so you can mix up Paleo, low-fat, Carb-Conscious, and all kinds of meals without restrictions, with many more choices compared to Blue Apron.
-Next week, Sun Basket has 22 meals available, and Martha & Marley Spoon has 20, compared to Blue Apron’s 11.
+The other two companies we’ve used lately, Sun Basket and Martha & Marley Spoon, also offer low-calorie choices every week, so you can mix up Paleo, low-fat, Carb-Conscious, and all kinds of meals with many more choices compared to Blue Apron.
+Next week, Sun Basket has 14 dinners available, and Martha & Marley Spoon has 22, compared to Blue Apron’s 12.
 We understand that more choices doesn’t always mean better meals; often the very best restaurants have small menus, but in this competitive market, we think Blue Apron would be better served to have as much flexibility as possible.

 If you are looking for a meal-kit to help you keep on track with your diet, we would definitely recommend the Blue Apron WW Approved meal.
 If you are using the Weight Watchers app already, run, don’t walk to your computer and order it now.
 It will take so much guesswork out of your weekly meal planning and you will be delighted with the fresh and fun-to-prepare meals.
 Even if you aren’t using Weight Watchers, you will love the flavor and portion size of these healthy options.